 These Scuba Divers' watches are brand new, in original factory packing.
 New, unbreakable Ebelium main-springs.
-New, heavy-duty cases with rear closures of rugged, thick STAINLESS STEEL.
-Each watch is of WATER RESIST construction . . . hermetically speaked the statement of the s ally sealed, then depth steeted under water.
+New, heavy-duty cases with rear closures of rugged, thick STAINLESS STEEL, Each watch is of WATER RESIST construction... hermetic-ally sealed, then depth tested under water.
 These watches are warranted to withstand 6,000 POUNDS (3 TONS) of undersea pressure per sq. ft. surface.
-Every watch has been equipped with a rugged INSULTATOR-the time honored Swiss invention that gives It real resistance to shocks, jolls, and constant, rugged Use.
+Every watch has been equipped with a rugged IN-SULATOR-the time honored Swiss invention that gives it real resistance to shocks, jolts, and constant, rugged use.
 None offered to stores or watch jobbers.
 Sales made directly to consumers within U.S.A.